bencebeky/metadata/draft-beky-httpbis-metadata.md

 transition to the “open” state.

-A metadata block is the concatenation of the payloads of a sequence of one or more METADATA frames, among which only the last one carries the END_METADATA flag.
-If the transfer of the last metadata block cannot be completed due to the stream or connection being closed before a METADATA frame with the END_METADATA flag, then the metadata block fragment carried by the last run of METADATA frames without the END_METADATA flag _SHOULD_ be discarded.
-This _SHOULD_ not affect processing of previously transferred complete metadata blocks on the same stream or connection.
+A metadata block is the concatenation of the payloads of a sequence of one or more METADATA frames, only the last of which has the END_METADATA flag set.
+If the transfer of the last metadata block cannot be completed due to the stream or connection being closed before a METADATA frame with the END_METADATA flag, then the incomplete metadata block _SHOULD_ be discarded.
+This _SHOULD NOT_ affect processing of previous metadata blocks on the same stream or connection.

 METADATA frames obey the maximum frame size set by SETTINGS_MAX_FRAME_SIZE.

 METADATA frames are not subject to flow control.

 The metadata block of an HTTP/2 METADATA frame is encoded using HPACK instructions ({{!RFC7541}}).
-An endpoint)_MUST_ not use any HPACK instructions that change the dynamic table.
+An endpoint _MUST NOT_ use any HPACK instructions that change the dynamic table.

 ## METADATA HTTP/3 frame